sci-visus/open-scivis-datasets/README.md

 - reduced precision/resolution box queries using IDX2
 - automatically choose reasonable isovalue
 - show isovalue selected in the preview (as text) (if preview is used in paper, people can see the isovalue; also show resolution and precision)
-- include value range for each dataset (min and max)?
-- If one preview is being downloaded and the user selects another preview, it may show the old preview (it will also jump the % progress display between the two)